Updated Sept 24th 2020

 SS is a white femme writer from Tkaronto(AKA so-called Toronto) who has been reported to be ‘collecting stories’ about me.
 To the best of my knowledge, SS knows who I am because she majorly participated and enabled the bullying of a friend of a colleague of mine, whom I stood up for in public.

-I have never had any direct personal dealings with SS so I am assuming she has somehow connected with some of my other main bullies.
+I have never had any direct personal dealings with SS so I am assuming she has somehow connected with others how have been bullying me.

 HHS is a white femme somatics practitioner based in Tio’tia:ke (so-called Montreal) whom I originally met through an online radical entrepreneur incubator.
 We connected because she was interested in the work I was doing around healing call-out culture, specifically around how people weaponize their marginalized identities.